rceman/repodex/PLAN.md

-# plan.md — Repodex (TS/TSX index + Search/Fetch/Serve over StdIO)
+# plan.md - Repodex (TS/TSX index + Search/Fetch/Serve over StdIO)

 ## 0) What we are building

 **Repodex** is a small CLI tool that can:

-1) **Index** a TypeScript/TSX codebase into a compact on-disk index (part 1).
+1) Index a TypeScript/TSX codebase into a compact on-disk index (Part 1).
-2) Expose that index via a simple agent-friendly interface:
+2) Expose that index via a simple agent-friendly interface (Part 2):
-   - **search** (candidates-only, ranked, limited)
+   - search (candidates-only, ranked, limited)
-   - **fetch** (bounded extraction of indexed chunks)
+   - fetch (bounded extraction of indexed chunks)
-   - **serve --stdio** (JSONL protocol over stdin/stdout) (part 2)
+   - serve --stdio (JSONL protocol over stdin/stdout)

-Primary use case: a local “code search + snippet fetch” backend for an agent that can only send English queries, while the agent may accept Russian input and translate into English keywords client-side.
+Primary use case: a local "code search + snippet fetch" backend for an agent that only sends English queries, while the agent may accept Russian input and translate into English keywords client-side.

----

 ## 1) Goals and constraints